ROI of Employee Recognition: Benefits, Data, and Business Impact

 What does good recognition look like?

-Our research with Gallup is that recognition is most effective when it abides by five guidelines.
+Our research with Gallup shows that recognition is most effective when it follows five guidelines.
 Recognition can’t be just a perfunctory “thank you.”
-It needs to be honest, personalized, and equitable.
-It needs to be in line with how an employee would actually want to be recognition.
+It needs to be fulfilling, authentic, personalized, equitable, and embedded.
+It needs to be in line with how an employee would actually want to be recognized.

-And lastly, it needs to be a organizational habit.
+And lastly, it needs to be an organizational habit.
 Recognition that meets all five criteria is as good as it gets.
 Recognition that doesn’t?
 Well, it gets worse the fewer you hit.

 We’re glad you asked.